martinpriestley/sphinxcontrib-text-styles/docs/source/index.rst

 The Latex goes directly in the markup: ``<your-Latex-here>Original text}``.
 Note the single closing ``}``.
 You CANNOT use multiple Latex tags in a single style (but you can stack them up by using multiple styles in a custom role).

+If you're only interested in one builder you can leave the implementation for the other blank.